What is a holiday countdown?

 How to edit and customize the holiday countdown timer

 Now comes the fun part-customizing your holiday countdown timer to look and act the way you want it to!
-The skill is divided into 5 tabs including what to show, where to show it, when to show it, who to show it to and the why tab for A/B testing.
+The skill is divided into 5 tabs including location, content, design, behavior, and conditions.

-This tab lets you decide who to show the holiday countdown timer to.
+This tab also lets you decide who to show the holiday countdown timer to.
 You can determine this by the shopper’s location or by their journey on your site.
-So, for example if I only have American shoppers maybe I want the testimonials to only display if a visitor is from the USA.
-Then any one from outside of the US wouldn’t see the testimonial popups (based on IP address).
-You can also choose to only show the testimonial popups if a shopper has previously viewed a product on your store.
-That means someone visiting only your homepage wouldn’t see the testimonials.
+So, for example, for a 4th of July sale, I only want to make it visible to those in the United States.
+Then anyone from outside of the US wouldn’t see the sale countdown (based on IP address).

 By default, this skill is turned off.
 You can enable it yourself and also find out more about A/B Testing through this article.